MariolaH/my-pseudocode/pseudocode.md

 STEP 6 PROTEIN

-add shrimp
+    1. Add shrimp to pan

-with spatula mix item
+    2. Mix with spatula

-when shrimp starts to change color
+    3. When shrimp changes from clear to white

-proceed
+    4. proceed

 ```